RecardoIT/Active-Directory-Setup-Administration/README.md

 To add a user to a group, right-click on the chosen group and select "Properties".
 <img src="https://imgur.com/HXipZk1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-In the Properties window, go to the "Members" tab.
-Click "Add", then type the name of the user you wish to add to the group in the Object Names section.
+In the Properties window, go to the "Members" tab, click "Add", and enter the user’s name in the Object Names section.
 <img src="https://imgur.com/68MtEi9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Finally, press "OK", then click "Apply", and the user will now be added to the selected group!